arnau/primate/README.md

 ## Process

+The decision of using Rust is mainly for my convenience as it's the language I'm using most of the time these days.
+If I get some more time I will port it to Elixir.
+It would be nice to use the Rust library from Elixir to explore interoperability between the two.

 Given computing primes is not something I do often and the request states “[...] that can generate a list of 20,000+ primes”.
 I'm starting the task by doing a bit of research of algorithms to find primes.